Orion9/itucsdb1515/docs/user/member1.rst

 User system in application is very basic and an abstract system that aims to prevent anonymous changes could have been done to database records.
 Every registered user has right to add, update or delete records where as unregistered users can only view, search and filter the records.
 Both user login and register operations are done using an Auth API service that has been provided by application itself.
-For further information about API please reference to developer guide.
+For further information about API please reference to :ref:`dev-guide`.

 Login Using Interface
 +++++++++++++++++++++